devbookhq/devbookctl/README.md

 # `dbk`
 `dbk` is a command-line tool (CLI) for [usedevbook.com](https://www.usedevbook.com/).

 It allows you to build and push custom environments for Devbook VMs.
-You can then use VMs with your custom environments via the [Devbook SDK](https://github.com/devbookhq/sdk).
+You can then launch Devbook VMs with your custom environments via the [Devbook SDK](https://github.com/devbookhq/sdk).

 ## Installation